How Soon can I Drive after Cataract Surgery?

-Cataract surgery is one of the most common vision correction surgeries, and as such we field a lot of questions related to it (most of which concerning cost and recovery).
-So I thought I’d focus this post on answering a cataract surgery recovery question people seem to ask me time and time again: How long after cataract surgery can I drive?
+When it comes to cataract surgery, prospective patients are invariably drawn to questions related to the cost of treatment and the recovery process.
+With that in mind, I thought I’d devote this post to answering a specific recovery question people seem to ask me time and time again: How long after cataract surgery can I drive again?

-Cataract surgery requires anesthesia, so you will not be allowed to drive home after your surgery.
-In fact, you can’t even take a cab home after surgery.
-It’s not that you should expect to be utterly debilitated after cataract surgery.
-It’s simply a matter of regulations dictating standards eye care facilities must adhere to.
-One of these standards requires that patients be released to the care of a friend or relative that can stay with the patient to ensure there are no immediate side effects, however rare, from the surgery or anesthesia.
+The surgery requires anesthesia, which means you will not be allowed to drive home after treatment.
+(In fact, you can’t even take a cab home after surgery.)
+It’s not that you should expect to be utterly debilitated after being treated.
+It’s simply a matter of precautionary regulations dictating standards eye care facilities must adhere to.
+One of these standards requires that patients be released to the care of a friend or relative that can stay with the patient to ensure there are no immediate side effects (however rare) from the surgery or anesthesia.

 Keep in mind that cataract surgery has proven to be an extremely safe and effective restorative procedure, with more than 3 million surgeries performed each year in the U.S. alone.
 Often requiring 15 minutes or less, recovery tends to be smooth and trouble free.
 You may be required to wear a protective eye shield for a few days after surgery, and it may take a week or so for your vision to completely adapt.
 If you have any questions or concerns, you should speak with your eye doctor immediately.